Know Your Risk

 What Should I Do?

 Looking closer at your modifiable risk factors and making adjustments is vital, but you should know if you have other non-modifiable risk factors as well.
 Age and race are big risk factors for colon cancer and there’s nothing you can do about them.
 A personal or family history of colon cancer increases your risks.
 Genetic mutations such as Lynch syndrome greatly increase your risk.
 Some bowel diseases including Crohn’s disease and ulcerative colitis will raise your risks due to the constant inflammation of the lining of the colon.
 If you have some of these non-modifiable risk factors you may need to start colon screenings sooner than the average adult.
-Talk with your doctor at Concorde Gastroenterology about your personal risk factors and determine when screenings are appropriate for you.
+Talk with your doctor at Vanguard Gastroenterology about your personal risk factors and determine when screenings are appropriate for you.

-Concorde Gastroenterology has many convenient locations and board certified gastroenterologists to help you.
+Vanguard Gastroenterology has many convenient locations and board certified gastroenterologists to help you.
 If you are 50 or older and have never had a colon health screening schedule an appointment today.